burlresearch/ansible-webmin/README.md

 In my last article, [Webmin Configuration on CentOS][4], I discussed the steps to setup a new server complete with [Webmin][3] and [Percona][9].
 This is our preferred setup for reliable webservers, but one glance at the article will make it obvious that there are quite a few steps.
-Like any good programmer, I can't stand repitition, hence seek to automate.
+Like any good programmer, I can't stand repetition, hence seek to automate.

 > “Most of you are familiar with the virtues of a programmer.
 There are three, of course: laziness, impatience, and hubris.”